decentralized-identity/bbs-signature/draft-bbs-signatures.md

 Inputs:

-- W (REQUIRED), a public key as calculated at step one (1) in SkToPk.
+- W (REQUIRED), the valid output of octets_to_point_g2(PK) where PK an octet string outputted by the SkToPk operation.

 Outputs: